wangruiyue1998/wangruiyue1998/README.md

 # Hi there, I'm Ruiyue Wang 👋
-I'm an senior student at School of Mathematics and Satistics, Wuhan University.
+I'm an senior student at School of Mathematics and Statistics, Wuhan University.
 I will be a Ph.D student at University of Chinese Academy of Sciences(UCAS) starting from 2021.

 ✨Currently, I'm learning a little bit theory and algorithms like below: